pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

         >
         > `arn:aws:iam::123456789012:role/user` is the IAM role created in Step 1.

-* If you grant permissions by associating Amazon S3 with ServiceAccount, take the following steps:
+* For [Remote Mode](#remote), if you grant permissions by associating Amazon S3 with ServiceAccount, take the following steps:

     1. Enable the IAM role for the service account on the cluster: